oggy/utest.el/README.markdown

 On the command line:

-    $ /path/to/test-el -I /path/to/mylib mylib.test.el
+    $ utest -I /path/to/mylib mylib.test.el

-`test-el` exits with non-zero status if and only if any tests fail.
+`utest` exits with non-zero status if and only if any tests fail.
 It is compatible with GNU Emacs, Aquamacs, and XEmacs; you may specify an emacs binary with `-e`.
 Great for automation and continuous integration.

-The `test.el` library is searched for in the emacs load path, and in the directory that `test-el` lives in.
+The `utest.el` library is searched for in the emacs load path, and in the directory that `utest` lives in.
 You may expand the load path with `-I`.
 Run with `--help` for more options.

 ## Digging Deeper

-test.el provides a rich DSL for common testing scenarios. **Tests** are grouped into nestable **scenes**.
+utest.el provides a rich DSL for common testing scenarios. **Tests** are grouped into nestable **scenes**.
 Here's what you can do with them.